-The main cause of rouleaux is over-proteinization of the blood.
-If rouleaux is confirmed, it is recommended to further evaluate the plasma or serum total protein, albumin, globulin, fibrinogen values, and investigate potential causes of any abnormalities found.
+The main cause of rouleau over proteinization of the blood.
+If rouleaux is confirmed, it is recommended to further evaluate the plasma or serum total protein, albumin, globulin, and fibrinogen values, and investigate potential causes of any abnormalities found.

-A false appearance of rouleaux can be artificially caused by expelling the blood from the pricked finger by pressurizing it.
-If the sample does not bleed easily, take another sample, making sure to prick the finger deeply enough to allow it to bleed freely.
+A false appearance of rouleau can be artificially caused by expelling the blood from the pricked finger by pressurizing it.
+If the sample does not bleed easily take another sample, making sure to prick the finger deep enough to allow it to bleed freely.